fwmarkcheung/camunda-animal-adoption/README.md

 See the diagram (camundaPetAdoptionApp.pdf)

-# Deployment and running the application as container
+# Deploying and running the application as container

 **To deploy and start the containers:**